 According to Unicef, one in three internet users online is under the age of 18.
-As internet services proliferated, age verification has gained ample traction that it’s now come under the focus from regulators across the world.
+As internet services proliferated, age verification has now come under the focus from regulators across the world.
 In 2018, the FDA in the US targeted Juul Labs and four major manufacturers for sales of e-cigarettes and vapes to minors and in August 2019, four Swedish gaming operators were fined for accepting bets on competitions with underage players.

-Today, multiple products that range from e-cigarettes, dating apps, adult-only subscriptions that include magazines and content are sold online.
+Today, multiple products that range from e-cigarettes, dating apps, adult-only subscriptions that include magazines and content are sold online and require age verification.
 Without robust age verification scanners in place, online platforms that offer age-restricted products and services could run into legal repercussions and face business risks if underaged consumers buy their products.
 Businesses can now adopt new age verification methods that are secure and privacy-focused through biometric authentication solutions.

 Tech is getting smarter for online platforms

 With most businesses and brands moving their operations online, recent studies found that more than half of the businesses that came under the survey did not have a robust age verification scanner at the point of checkout or delivery.
 But how can age verification for websites that offer age-restricted products or services be done?

 Many services place the onus on the customer to reveal their actual age but have no follow-up mechanisms to confirm a submitted date of birth.
 Other websites would ask customers to merely tick a box to confirm that they are over 18.
 This results in having underage players for online gaming websites and problems with order fulfilment for online stores when a delivery partner does not ask for proof of age or identity upon delivery.
 The FDA now legally expects businesses to have age verification scanners for some adult-only products and the Prevent All Cigarette Trafficking (PACT) legislation requires age verification software.
 As effective, easier-to-access age verification scanners become available, the consequences of not meeting regulatory requirements are growing bigger.